FSBCS/ACS/README.md

 For more information, visit the repostitory for the [grade calculator](https://github.com/jahAtFriends/Grade-Calculatron) we use.

+## Grade Categories
+Grading will be done by total points.
+In general, projects will be worth 100 points each.
+Formal assessments will be within 20-50 points when given (depending on the scope), and daily assignments will be worth 3 points.

+### Daily Assignments
+Programming assignments will often be given at the end of a skill-building lesson.
+These are worth 3 points each and are, strictly speaking, optional; _however_ it is **highly** recommended that you complete them as they give you the chance to practice the skills learned and offer you some extra points.
+These will be graded on completeness.
+The instructor reserves the right to change this policy and require students to complete the assignments if it is deemed necessary.
+You will be notified if this occurs.

 ## Policies Various and Sundry

 ### Late Policy